QuantumCorrosion/QuantumCorrosion-website/content/talk/2020-corrosion-meeting.md

 This page will be updated with more details closer to the event.

+Note: See also the TYC page for the event [here](https://thomasyoungcentre.org/event/fundamentals-of-the-electrochemistry-of-the-metal-electrolyte-interface)

+**Registration**
+Registration is free and open to all.
+Please register by clicking [here](https://imperial.eu.qualtrics.com/jfe/form/SV_6m65GfdRxkbUJc9).
+Note registration will close on 31st May 2022.

 **Speakers (Confirmed)**

 *   **Angel Cuestar Ciscar** (University of Aberdeen)